-The proposed use of the building will not create noise that will be a nuisance for neighboring properties.
+The proposed mobile chicken coop will not create noise that would be a nuisance to neighboring properties.

 Based on the above findings of fact, the Town Planner finds the standards of this section have been met.

 10.11 Storage of Materials